Mitsubishi Outlander SUV (2015 - ) review

 There are two versions of the Outlander, one with a 2.3-litre diesel engine (For some reason, Mitsubishi calls it a 2.2, but it isn’t) and the other with a petrol/electric hybrid powertrain.
 Once the diesel-engined version is up and running, it has decent performance, with strong pull in the mid-range and plenty of performance for a car of this type.
 However, so far, we have only driven models with an automatic gearbox, and we found that the car was slow to pull away from rest and that the gearbox was reluctant to kickdown when you needed a burst of acceleration.
 However, using the paddles behind the steering wheel to change gear manually soon sorts that out.
 The hybrid model is a very different beast, almost silent and plenty quick enough in electric-only operation in town, with the electric motor's pull available immediately.
 Generally, it’s pretty good beyond the city limits, too, with same smooth and easy performance you enjoy in town.
 However, if you want full acceleration (which is quick enough for most situations), things get unpleasantly noisy when the petrol engine kicks in.

 There’s no shortage of cars in this class, but it’s the excellent fuel economy and low CO2 emissions that may well tempt buyers to look at the Outlander.
 Models with the diesel engine and a manual gearbox emit less than 140g/km of CO2 and average well over 50mpg, while the equivalent figures with the automatic ‘box aren’t all that much worse.
 These are figures that put the Outlander ahead of rivals such as the Hyundai Santa Fe, but a little behind the Honda CR-V and Mazda CX-5.
-For company car users, the plug-in hybrid is exceptionally attractive: thanks to its amazingly low CO2 emissions, it's in a very low BIK tax band, while the company accountant will appreciate being able to write off the cost of the vehicle in one year, as well as a lower National Insurance bill.
+For company car users, the plug-in hybrid is exceptionally attractive: thanks to its amazingly low official CO2 emissions, it's in a very low BIK tax band, while the company accountant will appreciate being able to write off the cost of the vehicle in one year, as well as a lower National Insurance bill.
 It works well for private owners who mainly use it for short journeys and can run it on all-electric power most of the time.
-It has a range of around 30 miles on electric power alone, which is enough for most people's commutes, but if you regularly need to make long journeys, the diesel will work out cheaper to run.
+It has a range of around 30 miles on electric power alone, which is enough for most people's commutes, but if you regularly need to make long journeys, the diesel will probably work out cheaper to run.

 Mitsubishi has always had a good reputation for reliability, with its cars regularly rated as among the most reliable on the market and the company sitting just above mid-table in Warranty Direct's Reliability Index.
 After our experience with several versions of the car - and judging by the uniformly positive reports from owners on our website - we see no reason for the Outlander to change that.